Twenty-five years shaping

 of Australian privacy law.

-Michael Rivette has authored and co-authored significant texts and articles in Australian and international privacy law, writing not as a commentator, but as the practitioner who has appeared in the cases the texts describe.
+Michael Rivette has authored and co-authored significant texts and articles in Australian and international privacy law, writing as the practitioner who has appeared in the cases the texts describe.

 Books